RSS

 History

 At the end of May 2022, Joby Aviation received the necessary certification from the US Federal Aviation Administration to begin commercial transportation by flying cars.
-This is the first such permission for the American market.
+This is the first such permit for the American market.

 Joby Aviation is engaged in the development and production of electric vehicles with vertical take-off and landing (eVTOL) and plans to launch an air analogue of Uber in 2024.
-However, before the company can operate eVTOL as an air taxi, it needs to obtain two more certificates: for the type of device and production.
-Permission received from the US Federal Aviation Administration will allow Joby Aviation to fly on test routes.
+However, before the company can operate eVTOL as an air taxi, it needs to obtain two more certifications: for the type of device and production.
+Permission obtained from the US Federal Aviation Administration will allow Joby Aviation to fly on test routes.

-US issued permission for passenger transportation by flying cars
+The United States issued permission for passenger transportation by flying cars

 File:Aquote1.png